The signs of emotional abuse in a toxic relationship

 There is a difference between emotional and physical abuse.

-While physical abuse involves the use of force or violence, emotional abuse is characterized by a series of non-physical actions aimed at undermining the victim’s self-esteem, self-worth, and mental stability with the aim of controlling them and their resources.
+While physical abuse involves the use of force or violence, emotional abuse is characterized by a series of non-physical actions aimed at undermining your self-esteem, self-worth, and mental stability with the aim of controlling you and your resources.

-It is important to note that emotional abuse has no visible scars but can be just as damaging as physical abuse, leaving long-lasting scars on the victim’s overall health.
+It is important to note that emotional abuse leaves no visible scars but can be just as damaging as physical abuse, leaving long-lasting scars on your overall health.

 Toxic relationships and their impact on mental health

-There are many signs of a toxic relationship, but basically, it’s a relationship where one or both parties engage in harmful behaviors that negatively impact the emotional and physical well-being of the individuals involved.
+There are many signs of a toxic relationship, but basically, it’s a relationship where one partner engages in harmful behaviors that negatively impact the emotional and physical well-being of the people involved.

 Emotional abuse is a huge red flag of toxic relationships, as it erodes trust, fosters insecurity, and promotes unhealthy communication patterns.
 Over time, such relationships can lead to chronic stress, anxiety, depression, and other mental health issues for the victim.